-In our role as the National Centre for Charging Infrastructure, we are the hub for charging infrastructure in Germany – and beyond.
-We network the various interest groups, not least through our advisory board, ensure the transfer of knowledge with a variety of communication formats, provide impetus and drive relevant topics substantively forward.
+In our role as National Centre for Charging Infrastructure, we are the hub for charging infrastructure in Germany – and beyond.
+We network the various interest groups, not least through our advisory board, use a variety of communication formats for the transfer of knowledge, provide impetus and drive relevant topics substantively forward.

 The members of the National Centre for Charging Infrastructure advisory board are:

 1. Dr. Klaus Bonhoff (Vorsitz) / BMDV / Director General for Policy Issues

 2. Stefan Gerwens / ADAC e.V / Head of Transport